 Best Time of Year for Traveling to Aruba

-Like all Caribbean islands, Aruba has a dry season and rainy season.
-Average temperatures in Aruba range from 75°F (24°C) to 88°F (31°C) and a great to visit is April to August.
-This is the time of year hotel prices are low and temperatures are moderate.
+Like all Caribbean islands, Aruba has a dry season and a rainy season.
+Average temperatures range from 75°F (24°C) to 88°F (31°C), and the best time to visit is April to August.
+This is the time of year when hotel prices are low, and temperatures are moderate.
 Due to its location outside the hurricane belt, Aruba doesn’t get threats from hurricanes and tropical storms.

 Where to Stay in Aruba